 Making the move from primary school into secondary school can be a daunting time for students and their families.
 However, we have a thorough transition programme in place to ensure that students feel welcomed and confident on their first day.

 Before students start at the school, our transition process involves bringing together information from the admissions form required to be filled out for each student, as well as thorough consultation with primary school teachers.
 Placing students in form groups and allocating which language they will be studying is carefully thought through.
-We do our best to liaise with primary schools to place students in forms with a familiar face, however it is not always possible for students to be matched exactly with their friends.

 Students are placed into sets in maths, science and PE shortly after starting in September.
 This is determined through baseline assessments as well as attainment information from primary school.
 In languages, setting takes place in January of Year 7.
 In all other subjects, students remain in mixed-ability groups throughout Key Stage 3.
 They can move up and down sets based on assessment results, however every effort is made to provide intervention support before moving students down.
 At Allerton Grange, we pride ourselves on teaching and learning, including providing the right support to challenge and stretch our students, helping them to achieve their full potential.